circus-tent/circus/docs/source/for-ops/using-plugins.rst

         You can set the min_cpu to 0 (zero), in this case if one process consume exactly 0% cpu, it will trigger an exceeded limit.

     **max_mem**
-        The amount of memory one process of this watcher is allowed to consume (in %).
-Default: 90
+        The amount of memory one process of this watcher is allowed to consume.
+Default: 90.

-    **max_mem_abs**
-        The amount of memory one process of this watcher is allowed to consume (in bytes).
-Default: None (no maximum) Supported units are K, M, G, T, P, E, Z, Y. Example value : 250M
+        If no unit is specified, the value is in %.
+Example: 50 If a unit is specified, the value is in bytes.
+Supported units are B, K, M, G, T, P, E, Z, Y. Example: 250M

     **min_mem**
-        The minimum memory one process should consume (in %).
-Default: None (no minimum) You can set the min_mem to 0 (zero), in this case if one process consume exactly 0% memory, it will trigger an exceeded limit.
+        The minimum memory one process of this watcher should consume.
+Default: None (no minimum).

-    **min_mem_abs**
-        The minimum memory one process should consume (in bytes).
-Default: None (no minimum) Supported units are K, M, G, T, P, E, Z, Y. Example value : 250M
+        If no unit is specified, the value is in %.
+Example: 50 If a unit is specified, the value is in bytes.
+Supported units are B, K, M, G, T, P, E, Z, Y. Example: 250M

     **health_threshold**
         The health is the average of cpu and memory (in %) the watchers processes are allowed to consume (in %).
 Default: 75